terminusdb/terminusdb/docs/Explanation/DATALOG.md

 Datalog is an abstract declarative language family which is a *purely declarative* subset of prolog.
 It does not refer to a specific syntax, but rather a more or less defined semantics.
-Because of its purely declarative and relational nature it makes an excellent query language, particularly (but not limited to), its utility for graph query.
+Because of its purely declarative and logical nature it makes an excellent query language, particularly (but not limited to), its utility for graph query.